Joyal-babu/system-design-through-verilog-and-vhdl/4bit_parallel_adder\subtractor/readme.md

-In these circuit,ie parrallel adder/substractor uses 2's COMPLIMENT method  for substraction.A control signal "M" is used for distinguish Addition and Substraction operation.
+In these circuit,ie parrallel adder/substractor uses 2's COMPLIMENT method  for substraction.A control signal "M" is used for distinguish between Addition and Substraction operation.

   M=0 -> ADDITION